chinchi909/LuaBackend/INSTALL.md

 A configuration file can be used to customize the script location(s).

 - Edit the file called `LuaBackend.toml` in the same folder as `DBGHELP.dll` (the game install folder).
+  - To edit the script paths, modify the `scripts` value.
+  - `path` is the game path for an entry.
+  - `relative`, when true, will append `path` to the `KINGDOM HEARTS HD 1.5+2.5 ReMIX` folder and will be an absolute path otherwise.
 - This file can contain location(s) in which to look for scripts for each game.
 - If _any_ valid locations are listed for a game, _only_ those location(s) are searched for scripts.
   This allows you to completely override the default location if the default location is causing problems.